 A seasonal plot is similar to a time plot except that the data are plotted against the individual “seasons” in which the data were observed.
-An example is given below showing the antidiabetic drug sales.
+An example is given in Figure 2.4 showing the antidiabetic drug sales.

 These are exactly the same data as were shown earlier, but now the data from each season are overlapped.
 A seasonal plot allows the underlying seasonal pattern to be seen more clearly, and is especially useful in identifying years in which the pattern changes.